efeelize/eng/kaiyan/work/new_job/life_priorities.md

 > 4）And "in light of" can mean "considering".
 But I'm not sure that we need such a comprehensive package considering last year's usage.

-# 3.grueling /ˈɡruəlɪŋ/ [adj.艰辛的]
+# 3.grueling /ˈɡruəlɪŋ/ [adj.艰辛的] & gauge /gedʒ/  [n.测量]
-> grueling basically just means like exhausting.So basically, grueling also, something that's grueling, it could be physically exhausting, mentally exhausting or both.
+> 1）grueling basically just means like exhausting.So basically, grueling also, something that's grueling, it could be physically exhausting, mentally exhausting or both.
 Yeah, army training, a really tough workout, maybe raising kids or having a bad relationship, you could say, "Oh, this is just so grueling."

+> 2)gauge basically means measure.

 # 4.you know what I always say
-> It's almost like we should be talking about that phrase in and of itself, like that's just such a bad thing to say, "You know what I always say."
+> It's almost like we should be talking about that phrase in and of itself, like that's just such a bad thing to say, "You know what I always say."All of those things on your car on the dashboard /'dæʃ'bɔrd/ [汽车上的仪表盘], call those gauges.like the speedometer /'spi'dɑmɪtɚ/ [n.<机>示速器,速度计], and all of those ones, gauge.
+Yeah, and just like that we can use it to, you know, talk about personality, like you can gauge a person's attitude.

 # 5.work hard when you're young,so you don't have to when you're old
 > But just remember that this phrase, although it's not really short, it is commonly used.
 So basically, just don't waste your time, all your time when you're young and, so you don't have to work hard when you're older.